Sayyat/next-i18n-auth/docs/automation.md

 # **Next-i18n-auth**

-## **Automation scripts Documentation**
+## **Automation Scripts Documentation**

 ## **Overview**

 The **Next-i18n-auth** system is a multi-functional internationalization (i18n) solution designed to streamline the process of handling translations in a large-scale Next.js project.
-The system is capable of managing language resources, dynamic translation generation, and integration with an API to fetch missing translations on-demand.
-It also incorporates a Gulp-based build process for generating types, namespaces, and template translations, offering a smooth development workflow.
+This system efficiently manages language resources, dynamically generates translations, and integrates with an API to fetch missing translations on-demand.
+It also incorporates a Gulp-based build process for generating types, namespaces, and template translations, providing a smooth development workflow.

 ---